-4. Find just the right keywords
+4. Find the right app store optimization keywords

 Avoid the temptation to use every keyword you can think of.
 Instead, create a spreadsheet of apps in your niche, and make a column for each keyword used in their names.
-Figure out which keywords are relevant, but perhaps not as competitive.
+Figure out which ASO keywords are relevant, but perhaps not as competitive.
 Focus your efforts on three of them.
 Limiting yourself to three will spare you from looking spammy.

 5. Avoid the wrong keywords

 Excessive use of words like fun, addictive, best, and free can be a red flag not only to users, but to the search engines.
 Tread carefully.

 Remember, you don’t just need to claim your name on the App Store – you’ll also need a URL and social media handles.
 Make clever use of prefixes and suffixes to help.
 The game Dots uses weplaydots.com and @playdots on Twitter.
 Loyalty app Belly lives at bellycard.com and @bellycard.
 TheNameApp.com is a helpful site to search for what’s available.

 7. Imitation isn’t always the sincerest form of flattery